 Twenty (20) hectares (ha) were planted with yellow maize and harvested for silage during the year under review.
 About 1.5 ha of white maize was planted and harvested for green chopper to feed dairy cows.
-10.2 The decline in revenue was mainly due to the decline ha of the area were planted with rye grass and 3.3 ha used for kikuyu grass for feeding dairy cattle.
+10.2 ha of the area were planted with rye grass and 3.3 ha used for kikuyu grass for feeding dairy cattle.
 From the fodder fields 137 bales of hay were obtained.
-The caused by the lack of funds to support production rest of the area remained fallowed.
+The rest of the area remained fallowed.